 Install an anti-virus application software

-This is the most-recommended tool to fight computer viruses.
-In fact, you should buy a competent anti-virus program on the same day you buy a computer.
+This is the most recommended tool to fight computer viruses.
+In fact, you should buy a competent anti-virus program on the same day you buy a computer to protect your computer from viruses.
 It is the preliminary action we can take to combat deadly viruses for comprehensive protection.

 The operating system and software upgrade

 Make sure the OS and software installed on your PC are always up-to-date.
 Software companies keep launching updates to their applications to make virus attacks ineffective.
 The latest updates help to counter new viruses as well.